matiasgays/E-commerce-FrontEnd-React/README.md

 ![Ioty-logo][Logo-url]

-A e-commerce web page for electronics devices.
+A simple e-commerce website for electronics devices built with React Components.

 ## Requirements
 No special requirements